 Personally, I was staying a bit further away in a beautiful house I rented in Ingenio (50 minutes driving to Pico de las Nieves).
 But if you want to find budget accommodation in the Tejeda area, have a look at the Finca La Isa hostel in Tejeda.

 How to get around Gran Canaria?

 There are plenty of direct flights from mainland Europe (UK, France, Germany) and obviously mainland Spain with many different departure cities available all around the country.
-For affordable flight offers, I highly recommend checking out Kiwi.com.
+To find at which dates you can find the best prices on flights, you can easily compare prices on trip.com.

 Once at the Gran Canaria airport, you can easily take the express bus for 4 to 5 € to Las Palmas in the north, or the resort area in the south, from Maspalomas to Puerto de Mógan.
 If you prefer riding a taxi, note Uber and other apps are not available on Gran Canaria.
 A taxi ride to Las Palmas is from 30 to 35€.
 If you stay in Las Palmas or in the south, it is pretty easy to only use the buses for very reasonable fares.
 The most expensive I paid for was the return ticket Las Palmas-Maspalomas for about 13€.